reactdevstation/reactdevstation.github.io/_posts/2020-04-01-facebook-firebase.md

 3. Then add the ios platform using above method.
 You'll have to add this exact value **host.exp.Exponent** to the **Bundle ID** setting.
 ![IOS setting](/assets/img/posts/fb/3.png)

 > Note: The settings we have done so far are for **expo client app** that we are using for development purposes.
-However, when we create **build apps aka standalone android and ios apps**, then we also have to add some more settings.
+However, when we create **build apps also known as standalone android and ios apps**, then we also have to add some more settings.
 I'll create a separate post for that purpose.

 ### Setting up Firebase Developer Console
 I am assuming, you have already created a project and app on [Firebase](https://firebase.google.com/).